Raise the Bar on Backcountry Communication – Rocky Talkie Radios

 Good communication makes for a good day and safe travel protocol in the backcountry.
 On the most basic level, good communication is about staying in touch with your ski partner(s) while climbing and skiing.
-When the terrain splits your group or different paces cause separation, two-way radios let you stay in touch and manage travel.
+When the terrain splits your group, or different paces cause separation, two-way radios let you stay in touch and manage travel.

-Rocky Talkie 5-Watt GMRS Radio
+Rocky Talkie Radios – 5-Watt GMRS Communication

-The Rocky Talkie 5-Watt radios are purpose-built handheld backcountry radios.
-They operate on the GMRS (General Mobile Radio Service) channels and are built with adventure in mind.
+Rocky Talkie 5-Watt radios are purpose-built handheld backcountry radios.
+They operate on the GMRS (General Mobile Radio Service) channels and are built with backcountry adventure in mind.
 They are impact-resistant and waterproof, rated IP67, and submersible to one meter.

 The first thing you’ll notice when you grab a Rocky Talkie radio is its solid feel.
-They are rugged and built for true backcountry use with a simple interface and a full five watts of transmission power for an extended, pro-grade range in the mountains.
+They are rugged and built for true backcountry use with a simple interface and five watts of transmission power for an extended, pro-grade range in the mountains.

 The Rocky Talkie 5-watt radio is a big upgrade from standard FRS (Family Radio Service) radios, which are limited to 2 watts of power.
-The move to GMRS (General Mobile Radio Service) allows the bump to five watts and results in a superior range compared with similar FRS radios.
-The Rocky Talkie 5-watt radios offer performance on par with a professional 5-watt VHF radio.
+The move to GMRS (General Mobile Radio Service) allows the bump to five watts and results in a superior range compared with similar FRS two-way radios.
+The Rocky Talkie 5-watt radios offer performance on par with a professional 5-watt VHF two-way radio.

-The Rocky Talkie 5-Watt GMRS radio includes 30 different channels, 22 of which are compatible with FRS radios.
+The Rocky Talkie 5-Watt GMRS radios includes 30 different channels, 22 of which are compatible with FRS radios.
 It also includes access to 11 weather channels and NOAA weather alerts, plus dual-channel monitoring and transmitting.
 In addition, its focus on GMRS bandwidth unlocks access to eight repeater channels to relay and further extend its transmission range.
 Look for repeater options in your area.

 What is a GMRS Radio?

 The FCC does require a license for GMRS radios.
-But it only costs $35, doesn’t require a test, lasts 10 years and covers your entire immediate family.
+But it only costs $35, doesn’t require a test, lasts 10 years and covers your immediate family.
 Read about the GMRS radio license process.

 Built for Adventure

-Pro-Grade, Reliable Radio Comms
+Pro-Grade, Reliable Radio Comms – Rocky Talkie Radios

 The Rocky Talkie 5-watt radio’s number one advantage is its 5-watt power.
-Although they may look like small FRS radios, they offer professional-grade communication on all levels.
-Five watts is the standard for professional VHF radios and allows for clear communications over long distances.
+Although they may look like small FRS radios, they offer professional-grade two-way communication on all levels.
+Five watts is the standard for professional two-way VHF radios and allows for clear communications over long distances.

 The addition of the remote mic sets you up with convenient access and secure storage of the radio.
 You are way more likely to use your radio if it is easily accessible, and it doesn’t get much easier than a remote mic clipped to your shoulder strap.